joamats/feup-InformationSystems/docs/Report.md

 * If an event is deleted, all the associated classes must be deleted too, except the organizer.

-* The public announcement of the event should include a list of speakers, staff, validated sponsors and partners, as well as the date, location and available registration packages.
+* The public announcement of the event should include a list of speakers, staff, validated sponsors and partners, as well as the date, location, available registration packages, and responsible organizer.

-* As an extra, it would be nice to have a public interface with a search feature implemented, with the possibility of looking for all existing events, sorted by theme, organizer, speaker, dates, localization and price range.
+* As an extra, it would be nice to have a public interface with a search feature implemented, with the possibility of looking for all existing events, sorted by name and location, ordered by price range.

 ## UML Classes Diagram